qwertyquerty/pypresence/README.md

 Examples can be found in the [examples](https://github.com/qwertyquerty/pypresence/tree/master/examples) directory, and you can contribute your own examples if you wish, just read [examples.md](https://github.com/qwertyquerty/pypresence/blob/master/examples/examples.md)!

-Furthermore, here is a list of repositories that use pypresence:
+Furthermore, here is a list of repositories that use pypresence.
+If you wish you may PR yours in here as well.

 | Repository | Author |
 |:---:|:---:|